nhslyman/nhs-website/README.md

       1. Go to Database > Cloud Firestore in the sidebar
       2. Select test starting mode
       3. Select the location closest to your physical location
+   8. Enable authentication
+      1. Go to Authentication in the side bar
+      2. Click "Set up sign-in method"
+      3. Enable email/password (do NOT check passwordless sign-in)
-   8. Optionally, [connect to a domain](https://firebase.google.com/docs/hosting/custom-domain) (this requires paying ~$12/year for a domain)
+   9. Optionally, [connect to a domain](https://firebase.google.com/docs/hosting/custom-domain) (this requires paying ~$12/year for a domain)
 3. Edit
    1. Firebase
       1. In `.firebaserc`, replace `PUT-PROJECT-ID-HERE` with your project id